The Basic School

 The Basic School (TBS) is where all newly commissioned and appointed (for warrant officers) United States Marine Corps officers are taught the basics of being an "Officer of Marines."
 The Basic School is located in Stafford County, Virginia to the south-west of the Marine Corps Base Quantico complex.
-Each year, over 1,700 new officers are trained, representing such commissioning sources as the U.S. Naval Academy, Navy ROTC (Marine Option), Officer Candidates School, and Marine Corps Limited Duty Officer (LDO) and Warrant Officer accession programs.
+Each year, over 1,700 new officers are trained, representing such commissioning sources as the U.S. Naval Academy, Navy ROTC (Marine Option), Officer Candidates School, and newly appointed Marine Corps Warrant Officers, U.S. Merchant Marine Academy (Marine Option) accession programs.

-Philosophy of instruction at TBS

-The School's "Five Horizontal Themes" define the expectations of every student officer at TBS.
-These themes are:

-A Leader of Exemplary Character

-Has a clear understanding that a Marine commission brings with "special trust and confidence" and the highest expectations of the American people.